Middleton Woods, Ilkley

 Walk details for Middleton Woods

-Distance: 2.5 miles (ish) dependant on how much of the woods you take in.
+Distance: 2 miles (ish) dependant on how much of the woods you take in.
+Less if you park on the verge.

-Terrain: Some concrete path, most muddy tracks round the woods.
+Terrain: Some concrete paths, mostly muddy tracks round the woods (some VERY muddy).
 Some ascent in the woods, around 100m.
+DURING BLUEBELL SEASON make sure you stick to well walked paths to avoid trampling the bluebells.

 Public Transport: Yes.
 Ilkley Train station is less than 1 mile away, and the town centre is well serviced by buses.